telerik/maui-docs/controls/slideview/getting-started.md

 ---
 title: Getting Started
 page_title: .NET MAUI SlideView Documentation - Getting Started
-description: "Get started with the Telerik UI for .NET MAUI SlideView control and add the control to your .NET MAUI project."
+description: Get started with the Telerik UI for .NET MAUI SlideView control and add the control to your .NET MAUI project.
 position: 1
 slug: slideview-getting-started
 ---

 # Getting Started with .NET MAUI SlideView

-This guide provides the information you need to start using the Telerik UI for .NET MAUI SlideView by adding the control to your project.
+This guide provides the information you need to start using Telerik UI for .NET MAUI SlideView by adding the control to your project.

+## Prerequisites

-Before adding the SlideView, you need to:
+Before adding SlideView to your project, you need to:

 1. [Set up your .NET MAUI application]({%slug maui-getting-started %}#step-1-set-up-your-net-maui-application).